Skip to content

 Taking steps to ensure compliance-readiness

-These guidelines are continuously revised, and the latest version of the PCI-DSS standard no longer considers the SSL 2.0, SSL 3.0 and TLS 1.0 protocols to be secure.
-Whilst TLS 1.1 is still acceptable, the 1.2 version of the TLS protocol is considered best practice as it includes support for modern AEAD cipher suites.
-The use of anything other than TLS 1.1 or TLS 1.2 will cause a business to fail PCI compliance as of June 2018.
+These guidelines are continuously revised, and the latest version of the PCI-DSS standard no longer considers the SSL 2.0, SSL 3.0, and TLS 1.0 protocols secure.
+While TLS 1.1 is still acceptable, the 1.2 version of the TLS protocol is considered best practice as it includes support for modern AEAD cipher suites.
+As of June 2018, the use of anything other than TLS 1.1 or TLS 1.2 will cause a business to fail PCI compliance.

-Business Resilience starts with good security hygiene and total visibility of your environment.
-Auditing an environment to ensure you’re compliance-ready can be very difficult, but using Tanium you can immediately show:
+Business resilience starts with good security hygiene and total visibility of your environment.
+Auditing an environment to ensure you’re compliance-ready can be very difficult, but by using Tanium, you can immediately show:

 • Every server in your environment that offers only TLS 1.1 and TLS 1.2 and therefore meets PCI-DSS compliance requirements